 Do we have the correct tools in our Christian toolbox?
 Are they in good working order and properly prepared for our Christian duty?
 Are they easily accessible?

 2 Kings 4:8-37

 This is the story of how Elisha restores a child to life.
-What does it have to do with evangelism?
-Simple, someone needed to hear the Word from God, and so God sent someone out.
+This is similar to the story in 1 Kings 17:17-24.
+What does this story have to do with evangelism?
+The answer is simple.
+Someone needed to hear the Word from God, and so God sent someone out.

 In verses 8-11:

-Many years ago, when true evangelism was going through our nation, there were many believers that had a spare room in their home, which they called the 'prophet's chamber'.
+Many years ago, when true evangelism was going through our nation, there were many believers that had a spare room in their home, which they called the ‘prophet’s chamber.’
 I remember those days when a visiting preacher would stay in church members home during a revival week.
-That way the visiting preacher didn't have to pay for a hotel room nor meals.
+That way the visiting preacher did not have to pay for a hotel room nor meals.

 How often do we offer assistance to those that pass by in our lives that may need some type of assistance?
 What has happened to the old-time revivals with visiting ministers?
 Where are they now?